biigle/community-resources/README.md

 | [Chubacapp](https://github.com/marinmarcillat/CHUBACAPP) | Toolbox to process images, 3D models and annotation data from ROV and AUV.
 YoloV5 inference to BIIGLE, annotations reprojection, 3D topographic metrics, disjoint image selection and more.
 Still under active development, feedback welcomed. |
 | [DeepSeaCRU Resources](https://github.com/DeepSeaCRU/BIIGLE-resources) | Various resources by the [Deep Sea Conservation Research Unit](https://deepseacru.org) to interact with BIIGLE |

-## Add your script

-Please read the [contributing guidelines](CONTRIBUTING.md) for more information on how to add your own custom scripts to this collection.

 ## Disclaimer

-These scripts are community-maintained and *not* officially developed or supported by the BIIGLE developers.
-Although we review each new script when it is submitted, we do not guarantee that it works as you intended.
+These scripts and resources are community-maintained and *not* officially developed or supported by the BIIGLE developers.
+Although we review each new script when it is submitted to this repository, we do not guarantee that it works as you intended.
 Please read the readme of each script that you use carefully and review the script.